studentX/lab2/crd_container_set/README.md

 > the right thing in the next lab.
 For now the default generated code ensures
 > an nginx deployment is created with a single replicas.

-1. Define a sample resource
+1. Before you begin, make sure to install kubebuilder per the lesson's instructions!

+1. Cd to your Go workspace

     ```shell
+    cd $GOPATH/src/github.com/k8sland.io/crds
+    ```

+2. Define a sample resource

+    ```shell
     kubebuilder create api --group workload --version v1alpha1 --kind ContainerSet
     ```

-1. Install the CRD schema
+3. Install the CRD schema

     ```shell
     make install